fahseltc/learn-react-scrimba/README.md

-# Learn React Tuturial project from Scrimba
+# Learn React Tutorial Project from Scrimba

 This project was built based on https://scrimba.com/learn-react-c0e